 Will there be Age Group ranking?

-Yes, runners will be ranked in age groups based on their age at the end of the year (31st December 2024 in the case of the first edition of the World Trail Majors).
+Yes, runners will be ranked in age groups based on their age at the end of the year (31st December of the year of the series).
 Age groups will be:

 • Under 25 M/F (under 25)